dimikara/SQL-Query-a-DB/README.md

 _Notes:_

 * Although here I am using the DB Browser for SQLite, there are many different SQL database browsers that can work with different types of databases.
-* All graphs have been created in Google Sheets.
+* All graphs were created in Google Sheets.

 ## References